 Electrophysiology Study An Overview

 An electrophysiology study, or EP study, is performed to analyze the electrical or rhythm function of the heart.
 The heart’s rhythm function is what affects the heart rate and heartbeat.
 A physician may require an EP study to address an abnormal fast rhythm disturbance or to assess the potential for developing arrhythmias.
-If necessary, patients may also undergo one or a series of test to diagnose their heart rhythm disorder:
+If necessary, patients may also undergo one or a series of the following tests to diagnose their heart rhythm disorder:

 - Event Monitor